AndrzejTunkiel/VolveDataExploration/README.md

 Code is provided as Jupyter Notebook

+#### Find attributes, plot charts

+This notebook allows one to:
+* Search all logs for a given attribute
+* Generate charts as PNG files for given attribute

 ## Data for exploration

 Equinor released Volve dataset without any preprocessing.
 This makes working with real-time data difficult.
 This initiated an effort to convert WITSML files into CSV files, which are considered a basic standard in Data Science.